 A composite_constraint is compatible with an unconstrained access subtype if it is compatible with the designated subtype.
-A null_exclusion is compatible with an access subtype if the subtype includes a null value.
+A null_exclusion is compatible with any access subtype that includes a null value.
 An access value satisfies a composite_constraint of an access subtype if it equals the null value of its type or if it designates an object whose value satisfies the constraint.
 An access value satisfies a null_exclusion imposed on an access subtype if it does not equal the null value of its type.